robertluedke/bqb-msal-react-tester/README.md

-# msal-react-tester.
+# bqb-msal-react-tester.
 A tester package when using msal-react in your application

 ## About

-The [MSAL React Tester](https://www.npmjs.com/package/msal-react-tester) is a NPM package to allows you creating **unit tests** for any of your components that need to be authenticated (or not) using the `msal-react` package and [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview).
+The [MSAL React Tester](https://www.npmjs.com/package/bqb-msal-react-tester) is a NPM package to allows you creating **unit tests** for any of your components that need to be authenticated (or not) using the `msal-react` package and [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview).

 The **MSAL React Tester** package allows you to test your components in any of these scenario:
 - Testing a react component when a user "**is not**" authenticated.